arve0/master/thesis.md

 population filter was applied to the stitched image before it is thresholded.
-Each separate region in the segmentation are sorted by their area size, small regions are excluded and the user can exclude or add regions if some of the specimens are not detected.
+Each separate region in the segmentation are sorted by their area size, small regions are excluded and the user can exclude or add regions if some of the specimen spots are not detected.
 Row and column position of the regions are calculated by sorting them by their position in the image.
 A more detailed description follows.

 #### Uneven illumination
 ![**(a)** Image of glass slide only and no tissue for illustrating the uneven illumination.
-Dots are impurities on the glass slide.  **(b)** Original image with part of specimen.
+Dots are impurities on the glass slide.  **(b)** Original image with part of specimen spot.
 The white line is the row with least variance used for equalization. **(c)** Equalized version of (b).
 Note that (a), (b) and (c) are displaying values from 130 to 230 to highlight the intensity variation, colorbar is shown to the right.](figures/uneven_illumination_images.png)